Financial Statements & Corporate Governance - CHILDREN'S WISHING WELL

 Shereen Farzana / Director

-Shereen is the Deputy Director in the Singapore Indian Development Association (SINDA) which is a Self Help Group established in 1991 to uplift the socio-economic status of the Indian community in Singapore.
+Shereen is Director, Strategic Planning and Corporate Services at the Singapore Indian Development Association (SINDA) which is a Self Help Group established in 1991 to uplift the socio-economic status of the Indian community in Singapore.

 She is a results-driven and a resourceful Chartered Accountant with 10 years of experience in overseeing Finance, Audit, Procurement, and Strategic Planning functions ensuring correct stewardship of all public funds.
 Being an Engineer by education she has developed a natural ability for logical thinking, reasoning, and problem-solving.